r-devel/r-dev-env/docs/container_setup/gitpod_workspace/workspacestop_and_restart.md

 ![restart gitpod workspace](../../assets/gitpod4.png)

 #### 2. Restart the Workspace
+To restart a workspace, click on the workspace in the list you want to restart.
+This will launch the workspace, restoring it to the state it was in when it was last stopped.

-## Managing and Sustaining Codespaces
+### Managing and Sustaining Codespaces

 #### Gitpod Workspace Pinning

 **Purpose:** Workspace pinning prevents important workspaces from being